ibm-js/delite/docs/tutorial/introduction.md

 ## Footnotes

-1.  <i><a name="link1"></a>For those who used the Dojo Toolkit Dijit framework previously, an important conceptual difference in `delite` is that the widget is the DOM node.
+1. <i><a name="footnote1"></a>For those who used the Dojo Toolkit Dijit framework previously, an important conceptual difference in `delite` is that the widget is the DOM node.
    Dijit widgets instead had a property which referenced the DOM node.</i>

+2. <i><a name="footnote2"></a>See the definition of [http://www.whatwg.org/specs/web-apps/current-work/multipage/dom.html#htmlunknownelement](http://www.whatwg.org/specs/web-apps/current-work/multipage/dom.html#htmlunknownelement)